rebekkaorth/ros_smart_grasping_pkgs/README.md

 If you run the object_grasper node, you need to change tabs to the Gazebo simulation to be able to see the movement of the robotic arm.

-VIDEO OF OBJECT GRASPING

 ## nn_connector node (in further detail)

-To enable smart grasping without the need to train robots on specific objects this project was aimed to provide the groundwork to combine the use of neural networks with grasp enabled robots.
-The nn_connector node was build to gather the needed information from a neural network and provide these to other node the execute grasps.
-In that context the neural network uses the data gathered by the camera_data nodes and provides pose estimations.
+To enable smart grasping without the need to train robots on specific objects this project was aimed to provide the groundwork to combine the use of neural networks with robots.
+The nn_connector node was build to gather the input a neural network needs and to provide its output to the object_grasper node that execute grasps.

-The neural network itself is not yet specified and can be chosen freely.
-The only constraints would be to use neural networks that use color images and depth images as input and provide positional vectors as an output.
+The neural network itself is not yet implemented.
+Which means, so far the nn_connector nodes provides all functionalities but the call of the neural network's functions.

 ## dataset_creator + camera_mover nodes (in further detail)